BLOG CATEGORIES

 Communication System

 With an elevator phone, the alarm monitoring operator does not receive a signal on which they simply need to dispatch; they receive a telephone call from a panicked passenger.
 The operator then needs to determine the nature of the emergency and decide what response is required.
-And while the fire department is more than capable of responding to the situation and potentially free a trapped passenger, costly damage can result.
+And while the fire department is more than capable of responding to the situation and potentially freeing a trapped passenger, costly damage can result.

 Fortunately, emergency calls from an emergency telephone are a rare event in an alarm central station.
 Unfortunately, that means the alarm center operators are not well-practiced when emergencies do happen and the result is a slow or potentially incorrect response.